 - 35 hours of formal project management education

-Also, the following are the typical characteristics of candidates whom appear for the PMP Exam:
+Also, the following are the typical characteristics of candidates who appear for the PMP Exam:

-- The individual performs their duties with minimal supervision and is 100% responsible for all of phases of the project management life cycle
+- The individual performs their duties with minimal supervision and is 100% responsible for all project management life cycle phases.

-- Have direct oversight and management of the various cross functional teams in order to deliver and execute the project deliverables to the client’s satisfaction within tight timeframes, budgets and limited resources
+- Have direct oversight and management of the various cross-functional teams to deliver and execute the project deliverables to the client’s satisfaction within tight timeframes, budgets and limited resources.

-- Possess an in-depth knowledge of at least one traditional project management methodology and be able to apply those skills efficiently and effectively to any type or kind of project that has clearly-established requirements and project deliverable deadlines.
+- Possess in-depth knowledge of at least one traditional project management methodology and apply those skills efficiently and effectively to any type or kind of project with clearly established requirements and project deliverable deadlines.
 Examples of these models which most PMPs have a solid grasp of include the following:

 - XP (Extreme Programming)